 There are a number of public footpaths and overhead electricity lines affecting the property as referred to within the descriptions for each Lot.
 An oil pipeline runs along the northern boundary of both Lots 1 & 2.

 Lot 1 - Strictly by Appointment Only.
 All viewings will be accompanied by a representative of Whittaker & Biggs.
 Please contact our Leek Office Tel No: 01538-372006 to arrange.
 In light of Coronavirus, when viewing the farmhouse or other enclosed buildings social distancing is to be observed and face masks are to be worn in line with current government guidance.

 Lots 2, 3 & 4 – May be inspected at any reasonable time during daylight hours by prospective buyers, provided a copy of these particulars are in possession.
 Please ensure that gates are left as found and latched or tied correctly.

 Anyone inspecting the land or buildings does so entirely at their own risk and neither the selling agents nor the vendors accept any responsibility or liability for any injuries or consequential loss howsoever caused.

 METHOD OF SALE

 The property is offered for sale by Informal Tender.
 The closing date for offers to be received by is 12pm on Friday 11th September 2020.
-A Tender Form is attached to the sales particulars and only offers submitted using the Tender Form will be considered.
-All Tender Forms should be addressed to Mr. Tony Allen, Plant Controller, Federal Mogul Motorparts Ltd, Hayfield Rd, Chapel-en-le-Frith, High Peak, SK23 0JP and marked ‘Stodhart Farm’.
+A Tender Form is attached to these particulars and only offers submitted using the Tender Form will be considered.
+All Tender Forms should be addressed to: Mr. Tony Allen, Plant Controller, Federal Mogul Motorparts Ltd, Hayfield Rd, Chapel-en-le-Frith, High Peak, SK23 0JP and marked ‘Stodhart Farm’.
 The vendor reserves the right to not accept the highest, or any offer.